one-and-only/Suppabotta/README.md

 TICKER_MAINTENANCE_INTERVAL=300000
 ```
 1. Run the bot using `node index.js`

+## Want to Use Docker Instead?
+1. Clone this repositpry and open in a terminal
+1. `docker build --pull -t suppabotta:local .`
+1. `docker run -it -v $(pwd):/app suppabotta:local`

 ## Adding Users for Trading
 1. Navigate to the web interface using your browser to `https://localhost:EXPRESS_PORT/`